guillaumealgis/Python-Nova.novaextension/README.md

 ## Why "Serpens"?

-It's the name of the [Constellation of the Serpent](https://en.wikipedia.org/wiki/Serpens).
+It's the name of the [Constellation of the Snake](https://en.wikipedia.org/wiki/Serpens).
-It's a play on words with Python (a serpent) and Nova (an astronomical object).
+It's a play on words with Python (a snake) and Nova (an astronomical object).

 ## Contact